MSCI-245-342/hw-goodbooks/hw-instructions.md

 1. Add a method named `num_readinglists` to the Book model that returns the number of reading lists the book is found on.

 1. Add a method named `favorite_book` to the User model that returns a user's favorite book based on their ratings.
 The item returned should be a Book object and not an ActiveRecord::Relation.
+If a user has no ratings, return nil.

 1. Add a method named `books_in_common` to the User model that takes as input the id of another user and returns an array of Book objects that both users have given positive ratings to.
 If the two users have no such books in common, return an empty array.